tomrhollis/VellumZero-Plugin/README.md

                           Each server's bus name should be the same as their world name for best results [ ] = none
                           ["Survival", "Creative", "Testing Ground", "Etc"] = example of a list

+DiscordController         Some Discord interactions will lock up the connection if multiple servers do them
+                          so you need to designate one server in your network to handle those tasks ("Playing..." message and Channel Topic)
+                          Set DiscordController to true on ONE of your servers, and false on ALL OTHERS

 BusAddress                The address of the server where the Minibus is running
                           Leave as the default 127.0.0.1 if it's in the same place as this copy of Vellum